Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 Phone: (802) 860-2727

 Dr. Laurel Bongiorno has served as a full time faculty member in Champlain College's Education program since 1998.
+She currently serves as the Dean of the Division of Education and Human Studies as well as the Dean of the Robert P. School of Business.

 Her Bachelor's Degree from Gordon College is in Business and her Master's Degree from Wheelock College Graduate School is in Teaching Young Children.
 This combination of majors was no mistake; Laurel's intended goal was to direct an early childhood program, which she did.
 Bongiorno taught preschool, directed a parent education program, and directed an employer sponsored early childhood program in Burlington, Vermont for twelve years before making the move to higher education.

-During her career, Laurel has served, as President of the Vermont Association for the Education of Young Children (VAEYC), as Champlain College's Faculty Senate President, and as a member of several organizational boards including the National Association for the Education of Young Children (NAEYC) Affiliate Council, Vermont's STARS Oversight Committee, and the Governor's Advisory Committee.
+During her career, Laurel has served as President of the Vermont Association for the Education of Young Children (VAEYC), as Champlain College's Faculty Senate President, and as a member of several organizational boards including the National Association for the Education of Young Children (NAEYC) Affiliate Council, Vermont's STARS Oversight Committee, and the Governor's Advisory Committee.

 Bongiorno writes for VAEYC's eConnections and has written for Young Children.
 She has written for CNN's Schools of Thought education blog and NAEYC's new website for parents of young children.
 Laurel consults with local early childhood programs presenting quality early childhood professional development opportunities and offers workshops and keynotes on the topics of play, blocks as mathematics, leadership and mentoring, and curriculum development.